 In the past, my favorite dish at Thanksgiving was my grandmother's Chicken & Dressing.
 Some people call it stuffing (people in the South call it dressing since it's not actually stuffed in the turkey).
 I wanted to recreate that dish “vegan-style” for this year's meal.

 My grandmother's recipe usually fed 8 to 10 people.
 I won't need that much so I cut the recipe in half.
 Feel free to double it if you need more.
-I used half of this vegan cornbread recipe in this instead of making traditional cornbread.
-You can always make that a day ahead to cut out some of the work.
+To save time on Thanksgiving you can always make the cornbread a day ahead!

 Gravy is what makes this stuffing dish even more delicious so I suggest you make it too!
 I love mixing the two together on my plate.
 So I came up with The Easiest Vegan Gravy recipe.
 It takes less than 10 minutes to make… Seriously!